 I am a co-author of Invisible in Austin: Life and Labor in An American City (UT Press, 2015).
 In it, I detail the story of Kumar, a Nepalese refugee and night-shift taxi driver, to illuminate the continued struggles of those who seek safe haven in the US.

 Invisible in Austin examines the lives of those living on “the other side” of the booming city of Austin.
 It takes an in-depth look at the ways in which individual lives (of an undocumented worker, a homeless woman, a cab driver, a domestic worker, an activist, among others) intersect with larger social forces.
 Invisible in Austin is the product of a collective and collaborative qualitative project carried out by a team of 13 social researchers.
 For more information, see the book’s website.

-Invisible in Austin has received broad acclaim, with coverage and reviews in Contemporary Sociology, Publishers Weekly, Bloomberg Business, Kirkus Reviews, Austin Monthly, KUT, The Daily Texan, and Austin American-Statesman, among others.
+Invisible in Austin has received broad acclaim, with coverage and reviews in The Guardian, Contemporary Sociology, Publishers Weekly, Bloomberg Business, Kirkus Reviews, Austin Monthly, KUT, The Daily Texan, and Austin American-Statesman, among others.